Mystery Science Theater 3001

 other Nanites around... for six whole centimeters."

 Fred whistled.
-To a Nanite, a few centimeters were akin to thousands of
+To a Nanite, a few centimeters were akin to

 miles.
 They were alone, indeed.
 The two friends contemplated on this